jchnkl/fortunes-personal/readme.md

-My private collection of fortunes
+My personal collection of fortunes